 Knowing your credit score is a key step in determining where you sit financially when it comes time to apply for any type of credit.
 Having your own report on how lenders view your credit-worthiness can help you take appropriate measures, if needed, to improve your credit.
 Improving your score with the help of a credit repair company will make you the most attractive loan candidate you can possibly be.

-A good credit score, however, often means different numbers depending on the type of credit you’re seeking.
+Raising your credit score, however, often means different numbers depending on the type of credit you’re seeking.
 What may be an ideal score to obtain an excellent interest rate on a car loan, might not be the same for obtaining the optimal rate on a home mortgage.
 If you’re a business, then the interpretation of credit scores will again, be different for particular loans.

 A great credit score means so much more savings due to lower interest rates obtained on loans.
 Someone with poor credit, if he/she is able to obtain another loan at all, will get one at a very high-interest rate.
 This type of person has an uphill struggle due to continually throwing money away in interest, while at the same time attempting to get out of debt.

-A person who can maintain a high credit score is someone who is already saving money by paying very low-interest rates, and someone who will continue to be awarded low APR credit lines in the future.
+A person who can maintain a high credit score range is someone who is already saving money by paying very low-interest rates, and someone who will continue to be awarded low APR credit lines in the future.
 If you’re looking to earn or maintain good credit for an upcoming future purchase, you may benefit from knowing exactly what number range you should be looking to fall in based on the type of loan you’re looking for.

 Generally speaking, on a FICO or VantageScore rating of 300 to 850, a score of 750 or above means you have excellent credit — so congratulations!
 If your score falls between 680 and 749 you are no longer deemed excellent, but your credit is still good.
 You’ll start to feel the interest rate pain at a score between 620 and 679, which earns you a rating of fair.
 580 to 619 is bad — literally your rating is “bad”.
 And if it couldn’t get any worse, there is actually a category called “poor” for anything lower than 580.